 For further experiments we have chosen the configuration of 7 pixel overlap and 32 Gaussians.
-While this does not achieve perfect verification rate on frontal faces, the EER is quite low at 1.67%; moreover, as will be shown in the next experiment, the EER is close to zero when the modified MAP estimation is used (described in Section 6.3).
+While this does not achieve perfect verification rate on frontal faces, the EER is quite low at 1.67%; moreover, as will be shown in the next experiment, the EER drops to 0% when the modified MAP estimation is used (described in Section 6.3).